-Furthermore, this study also contributes to the literature on the link between HIV/AIDS and fertility in sub-Saharan Africa.
-While previous studies have provided somewhat inconclusive evidence of the impact of HIV/AIDS on fertility in this region (e.g., Fortson, 2009; Kalemli-Ozcan and Turan, 2011; Young, 2005, 2007), this research will highlight the importance of exploring its heterogeneity by showing one mechanism through which this infectious disease affects fertility.
+While previous studies have provided somewhat inconclusive evidence of the impact of HIV/AIDS on fertility (e.g., Fortson, 2009; Kalemli-Ozcan and Turan, 2011; Young, 2005, 2007), this research will also highlight the importance of exploring its heterogeneity by showing one mechanism through which this infectious disease affects fertility.

 This paper is organized as follows.
 Section 2 provides a theoretical model that explains the mechanisms driving the deterioration of levirate marriage.
 A strategy to test for the mechanisms responsible for this institutional change is presented in Section 3, followed by the data overview in Section 4.
-Section 5 reports the empirical findings, whose interpretation is carefully discussed in Section 6.
+Section 5 reports the empirical findings, whose interpretation is discussed in Section 6.
 Concluding remarks are summarized in Section 7.